-If you are not 100% confident your payroll system is set up complaint or has the functionality required to process your payroll, we would highly recommend running a system health check as soon as possible.
+If you are not 100% confident your payroll system setup is compliant or has the functionality required to process your payroll, we would highly recommend running a system health check as soon as possible.

 If you aren’t sure where to begin or do not feel confident you have the expertise inhouse to perform a payroll system audit, we recommend reviewing the following useful tips:

 If you are looking at implementing a new system;

 - Engaging a payroll expert removes risk and is an affordable option